CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the beryllium isoelectronic sequence

 \section{New atomic data for the beryllium isoelectronic sequence}

 It is well-known \citep[cf. the review by][]{delzanna_mason:2018} that spectral lines from Be-like ions are prominent and provide important density and temperature diagnostics.
-Of all the isoelectronic sequences, this was the one where the CHIANTI atomic data needed improvements.
+Of all the isoelectronic sequences, this was the one where the CHIANTI atomic data needed most improvements.
 In fact, for several Be-like ions, previous CHIANTI versions had either interpolated collisional rates \citep{keenan_etal:86}, or had sufficiently accurate data only for the $n=2$ (and sometimes $n=3$) levels.
 As previously shown in \cite{delzanna_etal:08_mg_9} for an important ion for the solar corona, \ion{Mg}{ix}, interpolation of the rates can lead to incorrect results such as temperatures (with differences up to 50\%).

-As a baseline, we have adopted the CE rates calculated by \cite{fernandez-menchero_etal:2015_be-like} (from \ion{B}{ii} \ion{Zn}{xxvii}) within the UK APAP network with the Breit-Pauli $R$-matrix suite of codes and the ICFT method.
-The CI and CC expansions included atomic states up to $nl=7{\rm d}$, for a total of $238$ fine-structure levels.
+{ As a baseline (unless otherwise stated), we have adopted for the ions in the sequence the CE rates calculated by \cite{fernandez-menchero_etal:2015_be-like} with the Breit-Pauli $R$-matrix suite of codes and the ICFT method.} The CI and CC expansions included atomic states up to $nl=7{\rm d}$, for a total of $238$ fine-structure levels.
 Good agreement with the previous $R$-matrix CE rates for \ion{Mg}{ix} \citep{delzanna_etal:08_mg_9} and \ion{Fe}{xxiii} \citep{chidichimo_etal:05} were found by \cite{fernandez-menchero_etal:2015_be-like}, but significant differences with other calculations are present.
-The $n=6,7$ levels only included $l = s, p, d$ states, which were added to improve the rates for the lower levels.
-We have retained only the main configurations up to $n=5$, as the rates (both A-values and collisional ones) for the $n=6,7$ levels are not reliable (see the discussion in \citealt{delzanna_etal:2020_he}).
+The $n=6,7$ levels only included $l = s, p, d$ states, which were added to improve the rates for the lower levels. {The configuration expansion for the highest levels is typically unbalanced as energetically higher bound and continuum states are missing.
+Hence the A-values and the CE rates for some states can diverge substantially from the expected variation with the principal quantum number (see the discussion in \citealt{delzanna_etal:2020_he}).
+This is the case for the $n=6,7$ states.
+Therefore, only the 166 bound levels up to $n=5$ have been retained (reordering the indexing of the original calculation), unless otherwise stated. }

 For some ions, the levels above the ionization threshold have not been included, as proper treatment would require an extended two-ion model, including autoionisation rates.
 Only transition probabilities with a branching ratio greater than 10$^{-5}$ have been retained.